Transport-model investigation of scaling of the number of constituent quarks and the hadronic-partonic transition in Au + Au collisions: Transport Models

 where $R$ = 6.98 fm is the radius of a gold nucleus, $\beta = v/c$ denotes the velocity of the nuclei in the CM frame normalized to the speed of light $c$, and $\gamma = 1/\sqrt{1-\beta^{2}}$ is the Lorentz factor corresponding to $\beta$.
-The passing times for typical Au+Au collisions at RHIC energies are listed in~\ref{tab2}.
+The passing times of nuclear spectator for typical Au+Au collisions at RHIC energies are listed in~\ref{tab2}.
 As the collision energy increases from {\rootsNN} = 3.0 to $4.5$~GeV, the spectator velocity rises from about $0.78$ to $0.91~c$, and the passing time decreases by roughly $40\%$.
-This faster separation shortens the shadowing period over the participant zone, weakening the out-of-plane squeeze-out prominent at lower energies and allowing in-plane elliptic flow to develop more rapidly.
+This faster separation shortens the shadowing period over the participant zone, weakening the out-of-plane expansion at lower energies and allowing in-plane elliptic flow to develop more rapidly.
 In the transport simulations, such as SMASH, the spectator shadowing effect is naturally accounted for by propagating all nucleons in the self-consistent nuclear geometry.
 At each time step, the positions and momenta of individual nucleons are updated, so that particles emitted from the participant zone may be absorbed or deflected if their trajectories intersect with the space–time region occupied by spectators~\cite{SMASH:2016zqf}.

-The new measurements on $v_{2}$ from STAR provide a clear picture of the energy-dependent role of spectator shadowing~\cite{STAR:2025owm}: at {\rootsNN} = 3.0~GeV, strong spectator blocking suppresses in-plane expansion, keeping $v_2$ negative for all charged hadrons, as the collision energy increase, shadowing effect reduce, and $v_{2}$ become more positive, closing 0 around 3.2 GeV. and then the emergence of partonic degrees of freedom lead to positive $v_2$ and improved NCQ scaling.
+The new measurements on $v_{2}$ from STAR provide a clear picture of the energy-dependent role of spectator shadowing~\cite{STAR:2025owm}: at {\rootsNN} = 3.0~GeV, strong spectator blocking suppresses in-plane expansion, keeping $v_2$ negative for all charged hadrons, as the collision energy increase, shadowing effect reduce, and $v_{2}$ become more positive, closing 0 around 3.2 GeV.
+The onset of partonic collectivity, along with reduced spectator shadowing, gives rise to positive $v_2$ and a better realization of NCQ scaling.
 These conclusions are supported qualitatively by comparisons to several transport models~\cite{STAR:2025owm}.
 Hadronic transport models well catch the negative $v_2$ signal and NCQ scaling breakdown, and the multiphase model which include the partonic interactions reproduce the NCQ scaling.